xzzz011/VGNet/README.md

     conda install -c conda-forge matplotlib
     ```

-4. Finally, make sure to obtain the [dataset](https://drive.google.com/file/d/1J8-pfVzYsroGDcixnySVT5S4Sdo7UlkY/view?usp=drive_link), extract the STEP models and save them in the `/Datasets/` folder.
+4. Finally, make sure to obtain the [dataset](https://drive.google.com/file/d/1J8-pfVzYsroGDcixnySVT5S4Sdo7UlkY/view?usp=drive_link), extract the multiple views data and graph data and save them in the `/dataset/` folder.
 # Usage
 The program combines multiple views data and B-rep data to achieve 3D CAD model retrieval.
 To run the classification and retrieval task on the dataset run the script: